Training, validation, and test data sets: Training data set

 A training data set is a data set of examples used during the learning process and is used to fit the parameters (e.g., weights) of, for example, a classifier.

 For classification tasks, a supervised learning algorithm looks at the training data set to determine, or learn, the optimal combinations of variables that will generate a good predictive model.
 The goal is to produce a trained (fitted) model that generalizes well to new, unknown data.
-The fitted model is evaluated using “new” examples from the held-out datasets (validation and test datasets) to estimate the model’s accuracy in classifying new data.
-To reduce the risk of issues such as over-fitting, the examples in the validation and test datasets should not be used to train the model.
+The fitted model is evaluated using “new” examples from the held-out data sets (validation and test data sets) to estimate the model’s accuracy in classifying new data.
+To reduce the risk of issues such as over-fitting, the examples in the validation and test data sets should not be used to train the model.

 Most approaches that search through training data for empirical relationships tend to overfit the data, meaning that they can identify and exploit apparent relationships in the training data that do not hold in general.

+When a training set is continuously expanded with new data, then this is incremental learning.

 Validation data set

-A validation data set is a data-set of examples used to tune the hyperparameters (i.e. the architecture) of a classifier.
+A validation data set is a data set of examples used to tune the hyperparameters (i.e. the architecture) of a model.
 It is sometimes also called the development set or the "dev set".
 An example of a hyperparameter for artificial neural networks includes the number of hidden units in each layer.
 It, as well as the testing set (as mentioned below), should follow the same probability distribution as the training data set.

-In order to avoid overfitting, when any classification parameter needs to be adjusted, it is necessary to have a validation data set in addition to the training and test datasets.
+In order to avoid overfitting, when any classification parameter needs to be adjusted, it is necessary to have a validation data set in addition to the training and test data sets.
 For example, if the most suitable classifier for the problem is sought, the training data set is used to train the different candidate classifiers, the validation data set is used to compare their performances and decide which one to take and, finally, the test data set is used to obtain the performance characteristics such as accuracy, sensitivity, specificity, F-measure, and so on.
 The validation data set functions as a hybrid: it is training data used for testing, but neither as part of the low-level training nor as part of the final testing.

 The basic process of using a validation data set for model selection (as part of training data set, validation data set, and test data set) is:

 An application of this process is in early stopping, where the candidate models are successive iterations of the same network, and training stops when the error on the validation set grows, choosing the previous model (the one with minimum error).